Chemistry MChem Honours

 To find out more please see our terms and conditions

-Our chemistry degrees share a common first year.
-This ensures that you develop a solid foundation in chemistry and its many forms.
-You’ll explore the fundamentals of organic, inorganic and physical chemistry.
+Our chemistry degrees share a common first year which explores the fundamentals of organic, inorganic, physical and biological chemistry.

 Modules